MichaelRobotics/Applications-Scripts/README.md

 ### Processing pipeline

 1. get log from robot ->
-2. filter for specific lines and make new file which include only filtered lines ->
+2. filter for specific lines and make new file which includes only filtered lines ->
-3. create action point frame and fill it with data from filtered file, accordingly to set rules ->
+3. create action point frame and fill it with data from filtered file, accordingly to actual rules ->
 4. include action point data into statistics

 ### Rules of processing single AP

-Rules of creating Action points from filtered log file are located in:
+Rules for creating Action points from filtered log file are located in:
 *log_comparer._create_single_ap_dataframe_template*

     'Robot': [cls.robot_id],